AditiPrabhakar/TaskyApplication/README.md

 # Tasky Application

-A dynamic and user-friendly Task Manager Application designed to help users efficiently manage and track their tasks.
-Built with modern JavaScript, the app provides an intuitive interface to create, edit, and search tasks effortlessly.
+A dynamic and user-friendly task manager application designed to help users efficiently manage and track their tasks.
+Built with modern JavaScript, provides an intuitive interface to create, edit, and search tasks effortlessly.

 ## Key Features